 As the holidays draw near, many families begin preparing for abundant feasts and old family traditions.
 However, for many more, the holidays often mean a struggle simply to provide a Thanksgiving turkey for their children.
 At United Neighborhood Centers, Thanksgiving remains a time to help those struggling families prepare for their own holiday traditions with a Thanksgiving food basket.

-Now in its 34th year, United Neighborhood Centers provides almost 2,000 families with children all the trimmings for a traditional Thanksgiving meal annually.
+United Neighborhood Centers, in partnership with WNEP-TV’s Feed-A-Friend program, provides almost 2,000 families with children all the trimmings for a traditional Thanksgiving meal annually.
 Each family receives a basket including a turkey, potatoes, carrots, bread or croutons, cranberry sauce, celery, onions, apples, pumpkin pie mix, pie crust mix, non-dairy whipped topping, and canned vegetables.

 Registration for UNC’s Thanksgiving Feed-A-Friend Food Basket Program will begin in early November of each year.